 Why Poker Forums and Reddit Are Killing Your Poker Results

 Just like with a regular job, when you are not playing poker, you are not profitable.

-I have never heard of any poker forums or poker subreddits who pay people to make hundreds or thousands of posts and waste countless hours of their time.
+I have never heard of any poker forums or poker subreddits that pay people to make hundreds or thousands of posts and waste countless hours of their time!

+Why Poker Forums and Reddit Are Killing Your Poker Results